xpyx/solita-academy-2021/README.md

 When you see `my-flyway exited with code 0` all services are functional.
 Be patient, it might take a while :)

-Open up another window for your shell and cd to the frontend directory of the repository.
+Open up another window for your shell and cd to the solitaFrontend directory.

     cd solitaFrontend